-There was a Television advertisement that showed a shrewd grandpa with three grandchildren at his feet, dividing cookies: “one for me, one for you (child #1); one for me, one for you (child #2); one for me, one for you (child #3)…” Soon grandpa had many more than any of them.
+There was an amusing Television advertisement that showed a shrewd grandpa with three grandchildren at his feet, dividing cookies: “One for me, one for you (child #1); one for me, one for you (child #2); one for me, one for you (child #3)…” Soon grandpa had many more than any of them (still oblivious).

 Now, let’s calmly think about all this.